 Furthermore, it is relevant be informed of the actions that the company has taken - and will take - in managing this crisis.
 In this sense, it is recommended to have an internal platform or an official channel where information, help supports and Q&A with doubts are published.

 Surely the crisis management could have been better, which implies a series of lessons and improvements to implement in the future.
 However, it is relevant highlight what was done well and learn from it.
 For this reason, comment on those aspects that were positive, and -constructively- provide ideas for improvement in areas that were not managed successfully, it will be key.

-In this case, it is useful to have suggestion boxes or hold idea contests to improve.
+In this case, it is useful to have suggestion boxes or to run contest ideas for improvement.

 4. Thank: very valuable and does not cost anything

-Thus, taking into account data from IMEX Employee Experience 2019, we reaffirm once again that employees do not want to be considered one more, but request individualized treatment.
-It's more, according to the results of this same study, Personalization is the worst rated perception and the one that had the greatest impact on the overall experience.
+Thus, taking into account data from the IMEX Employee Experience 2019, we reaffirm once again that employees do not want to be considered one more, but rather request individualized treatment.
+It's more, according to the results of this same study, personalization is the worst evaluated perception and the one that had the greatest impact on the overall experience.

 Therefore, companies that have really taken this crisis as an opportunity will reflect it in a high orientation towards people and their particular circumstances.
-And we are facing the great opportunity to get closer and connect so we can also continue taking care of ourselves.
+And we are facing the great opportunity to get closer and connect in order to continue taking care of ourselves.